3liz/lizmap-docker-compose/README.md

 The docker-compose.yml setup file will require to define the following
 variables:

-- `LIZMAP_DIR`: the directory to store your projects and configuraton files
+- `LIZMAP_DIR`: the directory to store your projects and configuration files
 - `LIZMAP_UID`: the uid used for running the service
-- `LIZMAP_GID`: the gid used for runnnig the servige
+- `LIZMAP_GID`: the gid used for runnnig the service

 Then run:
 ```